-Toulon's band of Aussies is officially broken up, with flanker Liam Gill the latest to fly the coup.
+Toulon's band of Aussies is officially broken up, with flanker Liam Gill the latest to fly the coop.

 The French powerhouse will still have one Australian link, with NRL star Semi Radradra joining the club.